 Often when writing scripts and programs it is useful to leverage looping routines that iterate over a set of data and repeat a procedure or test for certain conditions.
-Although this is supported in Analytics for IoT it can reduce performance of your analytics, sometimes dramatically.
+Although this is supported in Velocity it can reduce performance of your analytics, sometimes dramatically.
 For this reason looping logic should be used infrequently and judiciously in your analytic expressions.

 In most cases in programming and scripting, infinite loops can present a challenge.
-With Analytics for IoT they can be particularly problematic, so care should be taken to avoid conditions in your expressions that could lead to infinite looping when your analytic is running.
+With Velocity they can be particularly problematic, so care should be taken to avoid conditions in your expressions that could lead to infinite looping when your analytic is running.
 If this happens you will likely observe a significant impact to your analytic's performance.

-When Analytics for IoT validates an analytic and determines that it may contain looping logic it will return a validation warning.
+When Velocity validates an analytic and determines that it may contain looping logic it will return a validation warning.
 This will not prevent you from running the analytic but serves as a reminder that loops can have a negative impact on performance.